fuzzylabs/matcha/CONTRIBUTING.md

 It's important to do the following, and the PR template that you'll see will ask you explicitly:

-* Give your pull request a helpful title which summarises what your contribution does.
+* Give your pull request a helpful title which summarizes what your contribution does.

 * Make sure your code passes the tests.
 At the moment, running the whole test suite doesn't take a long time so we advice doing that with `pytest` (see the [DEVELOPMENT](https://github.com/fuzzylabs/matcha/blob/main/DEVELOPMENT.md) guide).